Go / No-Go supplier decision planning before china factory visit

 We help clients:

-• Define decision criteria before travel
+• define supplier decision criteria before travel

-• Structure on-site validation around those criteria
+• structure validation around those criteria

-• Compare suppliers using one shared framework
+• compare suppliers using one shared framework

-• Deliver clear Go / No-Go conclusions
+• deliver clear Go / No-Go conclusions

 Final Reinforcement